reakaleek/docs-builder/docs/configure/site/index.md

 In both the AsciiDoctor- and V3-based system, there is site-wide configuration where you list all content sources, where to find those sources, and in what order they should be added to the site.

 In the AsciiDoctor system, this all happens in one YAML file in the `/docs` repo.
+In the V3 system:
+* Content configuration happens in the [`assembler.yml`](https://github.com/elastic/docs-builder/blob/main/src/docs-assembler/assembler.yml) file in `docs-builder`.
-In the V3 system, this happens in the `assembler.yml` file in `docs-content`.
+* Navigation configuration happens in the [`navigation.yml`](https://github.com/elastic/docs-builder/blob/main/src/docs-assembler/navigation.yml) file in `docs-builder`.

 [assembler.yml](./content.md)